 | Infant Formula | <50 | <0.5 | 0 ppm | 6.5-7.5 | Nitrate <10 ppm, heavy metals near zero, strictest standards |

-Key Takeaway: Soft drink manufacturers, brewers, pharmaceutical producers, and infant formula manufacturers require the strictest water quality.
-Reverse osmosis systems that achieve less than 10 ppm TDS with zero chlorine provide the baseline water quality these sectors demand.
-Manufacturers can then precisely add back specific minerals (such as calcium chloride or gypsum for brewing) to achieve their desired water profile.
+Key Takeaway: Soft drink companies, brewers, pharmaceutical makers, and infant formula manufacturers need the absolute purest water.
+Reverse osmosis systems that get TDS below 10 ppm with no chlorine provide the basic water quality these sectors demand.
+Then, manufacturers can carefully add back specific minerals (like calcium chloride or gypsum for brewing) to get their perfect water profile.

-Commercial RO membranes reject 95-99% of dissolved solids, 99%+ of bacteria and viruses, 96-99% of heavy metals (lead, arsenic, cadmium, mercury), 99% of pesticides and herbicides, and 90-99% of pharmaceutical residues.
-This broad-spectrum removal capability means a single RO system addresses multiple water quality requirements simultaneously, simplifying your treatment train and reducing the number of individual treatment technologies needed.
+Commercial RO membranes block 95-99% of dissolved solids, over 99% of bacteria and viruses, 96-99% of heavy metals (like lead, arsenic, cadmium, mercury), 99% of pesticides and herbicides, and 90-99% of pharmaceutical residues.
+This wide-ranging ability means one RO system can handle many water quality needs at once.
+That simplifies your treatment process and means you don’t need a bunch of different treatment technologies.

 Commercial RO systems are inherently modular.
 AMPAC USA designs commercial RO systems that can be configured from 1,000 GPD for small artisan producers up to 500,000+ GPD for large-scale manufacturing operations.
 Modular design means you can start with capacity matched to current production and add membrane elements or parallel trains as production grows, without replacing the entire system.